Asking LLMs to Verify First is Almost Free Lunch: Experiments

 \paragraph{Discussion.} Note that the current implementation Iter-VF is consistent with Algorithm~\ref{alg:3}, generating one sequence, and evaluating final $\bA_B$ only (keeping consistent with all sequential strategies).
-However, though it shows significant advantage with very limited budget (less than dozen of iterations), we infer such implementation of Iter-VF might reach the performance ceiling earlier than other baselines, considering its unique fully Markov property.
-So with more computation budget, we suggest to simply modify the implementation of Iter-VF by combining with some parallel strategies: one can first generate the Iter-VF sequence and then determining the final answer by majority-voting among all answers occurred in the iterations ($\bA_1,\cdots,\bA_B$) to make full usage of them; or parallelize multiple Iter-VF paths independently.
+However, considering its unique fully Markov property, the simple early-stopping rule could be applied to Iter-VF: as soon as $\bA_i$ is identical with $\bA_{i-1}$, Iter-VF stops and returns the current answer.
+However, we disable this adaptive rule and use a fixed budget $B$ for all methods, because adaptive stopping changes the actual compute consumed by each method and introduces an additional design dimension beyond the update rule itself.
+With more computation budget, we suggest to simply modify the implementation of Iter-VF by combining with some parallel strategies: one can first generate the Iter-VF sequence and then determining the final answer by majority-voting among all answers occurred in the iterations ($\bA_1,\cdots,\bA_B$) to make full usage of them; or parallelize multiple Iter-VF paths independently.